-Have you exhausted your body with multiple workouts and trendy diets in order to get the results you want?
+Have you exhausted your body with multiple workouts, this or that fitness plan, and trendy diets in order to get the results you want?
 Perhaps you’re tired, can’t manage to find time to workout, or maybe your job has you bogged down and stressed out?

 The problem may be that you are expending unnecessary energy doing exercises that contradict what your body needs in order to get the results you want.
 Once you understand your body type, you will begin to understand why less is more, and maximize your workout time.